rubymotion-community/sugarcube/README.md

 CocoaTouch/iOS is a *verbose* framework.
-These extensions hope to make development in rubymotion more enjoyable by tacking "UI" methods onto the base classes (String, Fixnum, Float).
+These extensions hope to make development in rubymotion more enjoyable by tacking "UI" methods onto the base classes (String, Fixnum, Numeric).
 With sugarcube, you can create a color from an integer or symbol, or create a UIFont or UIImage from a string.

 Some UI classes are opened up as well, like adding the '<<' operator to a UIView